GLOSSARY @F-L-O-W

 achievement

-– one of four motive systems discussed by David McClelland
+– one of four motive systems discussed by David McClelland in Human

-perform difficult and challenging tasks successfully.
-In
+challenging tasks successfully.
+In FL achievement motivation is

-toward.
+correlated with the movement toward.
 See: Affiliation, Avoidance, Power.

 affect

-– is the feeling dimension of life, part of one’s general
+– is the feeling dimension of life, part of one’s general outward

-expresses little emotion.
+emotion.

 affective

-by emotion
+– characterized by emotion

 affiliation

-– one of four motive systems discussed by David McClelland
+– one of four motive systems discussed by David McClelland in Human

-out and maintain friendly relationships.
-In FL affiliation
+friendly relationships.
+In FL affiliation motivation is correlated with

-motivation is correlated with the movement with.
+the movement with.

 agency and communion

 – terms made current by Ken Wilber.
-For Wilber, reality is
+For Wilber, reality is constituted

-constituted of “holons,” by which he means wholes which
+of “Holon’s,” by which he means wholes which are simultaneously parts of

-maintain its own wholeness, identity, autonomy in relation
+and drive to maintain its own wholeness, identity, autonomy in relation

 to its environment.
-Communion is its capacity and drive to
+Communion is its capacity and drive to align with

-align with and support the other wholes constituting its
+and support the other wholes constituting its environment on which its

-words are associated with tendencies identified in Spiral
+survival depends.
+In FL these words are associated with tendencies

-Dynamics and other frameworks as “self-directed” thinking
+identified in Spiral Dynamics and other frameworks as “self-directed”

-and acting and “sacrifice-of-self” or cooperation-directed
+thinking and acting and “sacrifice-of-self” or cooperation-directed

 thinking and acting.